tmd-lab/tmdsimpy/README.md

 # TMDSimPy: Tribomechadynamics Simulations for Python

 This repository contains python files and functions for running numerical simulations for various tribomechadynamics problems.
 Files intended for experimental analysis are not included here and can be found elsewhere.
-Some specific analyses are provided as examples.
 Specific projects are based in other repositories and use these shared modeling routines as a dependency.
+This repository is not intended to include research problems beyond a few examples.

 ## Reference

-If using this code, please cite the relevant journal paper:
+If using this code, please cite the relevant journal paper ([preprint here](https://doi.org/10.48550/arXiv.2401.08790)):
 ```
 @article{porterTrackingSuperharmonic2024,
     title = {Tracking Superharmonic Resonances for Nonlinear Vibration},
+    journal = {Mechanical Systems and Signal Processing},
     author = {Justin H. Porter and Matthew R.W.
 Brake},
-    year = {In Preparation}
+    year = {Under Review},
 }
 ```
 For the rough contact friction model, please cite (MATLAB code for this model and the paper preprint can be found [here](https://github.com/tmd-lab/microslip-rough-contact)):